How to store the leeches and how to take care of them

 Cover the jar opening by gauze and dump the old water.
 The gauze will absorb the grease from the jar (pieces of the old leech skin, etc.) Then pour some fresh water in the jar.

-How many leeches I can keep in a jar?
+How many leeches can I keep in a jar?

 Up to 50 leeches per gallon (4 liters)

-What temperature is ideal for the leeches?
+What temperature is ideal for leeches?

-Any temperature in range 40-80 F (5-27 C)
+Any temperature in a range of 40F to 80 F (5-27 C)

 Don't keep leeches in a thermos.
-The thermos is too small and we use it for the transportation purposes only.
+The thermos is too small and we use it for transportation purposes only.

 Do I need to feed leeches?